allegroai/clearml-server/README.md

 for example http://localhost:8080.
 For more information about the Trains client, see [**Trains**](https://github.com/allegroai/trains).

+## Trains-Agent Services  <a name="services"></a>

+*Trains-Agent Services* provides the ability to launch long lasting jobs that previously had to be executed on local / dedicated machines.
+To name a few use cases, auto-scaler service (spinning instances when the need arises and the budget allows), Controllers (Implementing pipelines and more sophisticated DevOps logic), Optimizer (such as Hyper-parameter Optimization or sweeping), and Application (such as interactive Bokeh apps for increased data transparency)

+Technically speaking *Trains-Agent Services* is an extension of *Trains-Agent* that adds the ability to launch multiple dockers (Tasks) from the same running agent.
+Every launched Task will be registered as a new Node in the system and will track its own progress.
+**Notice!** *Trains-Agent Services* will spin **any** Task enqueued into the `services` queue, it is the users responsibility to make sure the proper Tasks are pushed into the services queue.

 ## Advanced Functionality

 **trains-server** provides a few additional useful features, which can be manually enabled: